 Wrap Shack (112 S. 11th St., end of June): The Rittenhouse sandwich/bar ventures across Broad Street for a second location.

-Rione (102 S. 21st St., late spring/early summer): Roman-style pizza al taglio from a genuine Roman, Francesco Crovetti.
+Rione (102 S. 21st St., opened May 28): Roman-style pizza al taglio from a genuine Roman, Francesco Crovetti.

 Maison 208 (208 S. 13th St., summer): Chef Sylva Senat gets a sumptuous home in Washington Square West, complete with a retractable roof.